Host-Aware Control of Gene Expression using Data-Enabled Predictive Control: CONCLUSION

 The performance of DeePC was compared against model-free PI control, model-based SLMPC, Deep MPC, and DDPG.
 The simulations demonstrated that PI control is outperformed by all algorithms except for Deep MPC, which underperformed due to the use of binary inputs.
 The SLMPC, DeePC, and DDPG algorithms perform similarly well, but DeePC remains significantly more sample efficient than DDPG.
 Future research could investigate the transferability of the DDPG algorithm, i.e.\ whether the sample efficiency increases when DDPG is re-trained on a similar system.

-This simulation study serves as a proof-of-concept for future \textit{in vivo} experiments on a microscopy platform capable of controlling optogenetic inputs at the single-cell level.
+This simulation study serves as a proof-of-concept for future \textit{in vivo} experiments on a microscopy platform capable of controlling optogenetic inputs at the single-cell level~\citep{JamesMscope2025}.
+In this configuration, cells are cultured in microfluidic devices while fluorescence microscopy and real-time image analysis provide measurements of gene expression and growth.
+Potential applications include studying cell-to-cell heterogeneity and the analysis of synthetic gene circuits under dynamically changing environmental conditions.
 For these experiments, minimising the data acquisition period will be critical.
 Future research could investigate the use of shorter sampling times $T_s$ or a sim-to-real paradigm to initialise DeePC using simulations.